ripple/ripple-data-api/README.md

-ripplecharts v2.0
+ripplecharts data api
 =================

-Version 2.0 of the RippleCharts data collection and graphing service
+Data end point for ripplecharts and other applications that need historical data.